Priyanka-ReactJS/TrackTik-Frontend-Challenge/README.md

 JavaScript: 30 mins to 45 mins

 ## keynotes
-- Here I did not use any Design librery becouse I can show my css knowlage.
+- Here I did not use any Design librery becouse I can expressed my css knowlage.
 - Axios for the API calls
 - react pagination for handel infinite-loading